In This ArticleCharacteristicsBreed HistoryCareCommon Health ProblemsDiet and NutritionWhere to Adopt or BuyFurther Research

 Strongly bonds to its human family

-You may be able to find a purebred Persian cat through a breeder in your area, but if you would rather adopt from a rescue organization, check out:PetfinderAdopt a Pet More Cat Breeds and Further Research
+You may be able to find a purebred Siamese cat through a breeder in your area, but if you would rather adopt from a rescue organization, check out:Siamese RescuePetfinderAdopt a Pet More Cat Breeds and Further Research

-Explore more of the other cat breeds before you decide which one is right for your home.Watch Now: How Long Do Cats Live?
+There are many different cat breeds for you to explore before you decide which one is right for your home.Watch Now: What Is Your Cat Saying to You?

 Latest Breaking Cats News and Cats News Headlines & more